 Prior authorization is how the health insurance company makes sure a particular medicine is “medically necessary.”

-The process of prior authorization serves as a checkpoint to ensure that patients are receiving the appropriate treatment and that there isn’t a lower-cost alternative available that would work the same way.
+The process of prior authorization serves as a checkpoint to ensure that patients receive appropriate treatment and that no lower-cost alternative is available that would work the same way.

-For instance, your insurance company may require prior authorization for a brand-name medication if a lower-cost generic version of the drug is available.
+For instance, your insurance company may require prior authorization for a brand-name medication if a lower-cost generic is available.

 However, getting a prior authorization can be inconvenient, stressful, and even cause problems if the prescribed medication needs to be started right away.

-If prior authorization is required, one thing to know is that the doctor’s office, specifically the provider who prescribed this new medication, is responsible for filling out the appropriate forms and submitting all supporting documentation.
+If prior authorization is required, note that the doctor’s office, specifically the provider who prescribed the new medication, is responsible for completing the appropriate forms and submitting all supporting documentation.

-This may include progress notes, laboratory results, imaging (MRI, X-Ray, etc.), and possibly, evidence that the patient has “tried and failed” other medications.
+This may include progress notes, laboratory results, imaging (MRI, X-ray, etc.), and, if applicable, evidence that the patient has “tried and failed” other medications.

-After dropping off the new prescription, the pharmacy’s claims process will let the pharmacy staff know if prior authorization is required.
+After dropping off the new prescription, the pharmacy’s claims system will indicate whether prior authorization is required.

-Once this happens, in addition to informing you, the pharmacy staff will communicate with the doctor’s office about this requirement.
+Once this happens, in addition to informing you, the pharmacy staff will notify the doctor’s office of this requirement.

-Pre-authorization can take between two to 10 business days, depending on your insurance provider and doctor’s office.
+Pre-authorization can take between two and 10 business days, depending on your insurance provider and doctor’s office.

-It is a common misconception that prior authorization is the local pharmacy staff’s responsibility.
-It must be completed by the healthcare provider’s office.
+It is a common misconception that prior authorization is the responsibility of local pharmacy staff.
+The healthcare provider’s office must complete it.

 Once the prior authorization request is approved, the usual prescription co-pay still applies.